JetBrains/KEEP/proposals/collection-literals.md

 > Technically, restriction 5 is a superset of restriction 4, but we still prefer to mention restriction 4 separately.

 Which means that types of the parameters must be the same, and all type parameters with their bounds must be the same.

-We acknowledge that this restriction disallows having collection literals for things like `NonEmptyList` that may want to declare the following operator: `operator fun <T> of(first: T, vararg rest: T)`.

 **Restriction 6.**
 All `of` overloads must have zero extension/context parameters/receivers.